 A. All of our cottages are child/baby friendly but we would suggest you consider a holiday at the properties graded 4 or 5 starfish.
-Some of these cottages feature gardens, outdoor play equipment, sand pits, wendy houses and some have trampolines and kids bikes.
+Some of these cottages feature gardens, outdoor play equipment, sand pits, Wendy Houses and some have trampolines and kids bikes.
 Some have specially themed bedrooms.
-We can provide a travel cot (bring your own linen), highchair, toddler step, stairgate if needed and these items are not charged for.
+We can provide a travel cot (bring your own linen), highchair or toddler step if needed and these items are complimentary.

 Q. Can you recommend a babysitter?

 A. Please call our office on 0191 285 1272 for more information.

 A. See our Eating section in Planning your Stay where there is information on the nearest supermarkets and companies which deliver.

 Q. Do any of your properties have a swimming pool?

 A. No, but we have teamed up with The Ocean Club in Seahouses, an exclusive private leisure club just minutes from our Northumberland cottages, giving guests access to a range of superb facilities – 20m pool, children’s pool, jacuzzi, steam room and sauna.
 Most of our Northumberland cottages have this membership (except The Alnmouth Boathouse, Waterfront, The Old Paper Mill and Quayside).